-One of the big changes we’ve noticed this year with Covid is the number of students who are staying with us, either while they search for something more long-term or because they’re only in classes a couple of times a week or for a short period and they don’t think it’s worth their while renting an apartment or room for the semester.
+One of the big changes we’ve noticed this year with Covid is the number of students & apprentices who are staying with us, either while they search for something more long-term or because they’re only in classes a couple of times a week or for a short period and they don’t think it’s worth their while renting an apartment or room for the semester.
 Speaking to them we can see that a lot of students find themselves lost on what is the best option for them so we’ve decided to give some tips on the process.

 Overall, the reputation of student housing in Waterford is broadly ok compared to other Irish cities.
 While we hear the odd horror story, in general the stories that abound about Dublin aren’t repeated in Waterford.
 And generally the poorer quality places are identifiable by their lower prices.